shamikasule/sql-challenge/README.md

-# SQL-challenge-challenge
+# SQL-challenge
-> This challenge involves data engineering & analysis of employee records.
+> This challenge involves data engineering & analysis of employee records of an organization.

 ## Table of contents
 * [General info](#general-info)